How English sparkling wine became chic-er than Champagne

 BY JONATHAN RAY

 “ When is Champagne not Champagne?
 When it’s English, of course.
+A luxury English Champagne rival.
 As Nyetimber releases the most expensive English sparkling wine to date at £150 for its 2009 vintage and £175 for its 2010 sparkling rosé, Jonathan Ray explores the surprising rise of top-quality bubbly from Blighty and suggests a few of the best alternatives to Champagne…

 During a long and very enjoyable interval on Glyndebourne’s sun-dappled lawn, my hosts and I tuck into home-made smoked salmon terrine on a bed of watercress, washed down with an exceptional bottle of well-chilled fizz.
 “What an evening,” sighs my neighbour.
 “What a wonderful opera, a fabulous picnic and a glorious Champagne!”